garceauemily/PickYourPark/client/README.md

+# Client Files
-This is the directory for the client files which will be loaded on the Raspberry Pi
+## This is the directory for the client files which will be loaded on the Raspberry Pi